aau-claaudia/ailab-docs/docs/courses/obtaining-containers-faster.md

-When building Singularity container images, you may experience very slow performance.
+When obtaining Singularity container images, you may experience very slow performance.
 This is due to the fact that when writing files to your user directory, you write to a network file system which is known to be slow in some situations.
 This can cause container image